10 essential steps for expats arriving in the Netherlands

-Here is our essential guide for prospective expats on the immediate steps you need to take on arrival so that you can hit the ground running - or in the Dutch case jumping on your bike.
+So you've decided to make the move over to the Netherlands.
+Here is our essential guide for prospective expats on the immediate steps you need to take on arrival so that you can hit the ground running - or in the Dutch case jumping on your bike!

-3. Register with the City Hall - If you plan to stay in Netherlands for more than 4 months and have found a place to live then you are required to register with the local municipal authorities.
-In Amsterdam you need to make an appointment with the Civil Affairs desk (Burgerzaken) at the City Hall (Gemeentehuis) at Amstel 1 in the centre.
-Book online at amsterdam.nl (Dutch) or call 14020.
+3. Register with the City Hall - if you plan to stay in Netherlands for more than 4 months and have found a place to live then you are required to register with the local municipal authorities.
+In Amsterdam you need to make an appointment with the Civil Affairs desk (burgerzaken) at the City Hall (gemeentehuis) at Amstel 1, 1011 PN or at one of the following satellite civil affairs offices:

 You need to bring your passport/ID and a document showing you have the right to live at your address.
 This could be either a rental contract, a letter of permission from the house owner with a copy of their ID or an official letter from a housing corporation.
 They may also need to see a notarised copy of your birth certificate.

 Note, for highly skilled migrants and European citizens working for a company with official sponsor status, the residency permit and municipal registration can be done seamlessly at one of the Expatcenters.
 The IN Amsterdam office can do this and is located at the World Trade Center, I-Tower ground floor in Amsterdam Zuid.